-Heubner's artery (also known as the recurrent artery of Heubner or Medial Striate A.), named after the German paediatrician Otto Heubner is a branch from the anterior cerebral artery, typically from the proximal A2 segment or distal A1 segment, or at the level of the optic chiasm.
+Heubner's artery (also known as the recurrent artery of Heubner or Medial Striate A.), named after the German paediatrician Johann Otto Leonhard Heubner is a branch from the anterior cerebral artery, typically from the proximal A2 segment or distal A1 segment, or at the level of the optic chiasm.

 Recurrent artery of Heubner is responsible for supplying the inferior part of the caudate nucleus head as well as the adjacent anterior limb of the internal capsule and the subfrontal white matter, as well as parts of the putamen and septal nuclei.